LudwigBoess/GadJet.jl/README.md

 Additionally I provide some exact riemann solvers for shocktube tests, unit conversion and other utility.
 This list will extend over time.

-Documentation can be found [here](https://gadjetjl.readthedocs.io/en/latest/index.html)
+Documentation can be found [here](https://gadjetjl.readthedocs.io/en/latest/index.html).

 Please note that I am not affiliated with Volker Springel.
 This project was started because I needed to work with Gadget for university and couldn't find any Julia implementations to work with the data.
+I'm now working with Klaus Dolag and others on a development version of Gadget3, so you will find some functionality in this project that won't be useful for you if you don't have access to that version.
+Sorry!

 Any help and contribution is greatly appreciated, as this is still a work in progress.
 Please see the section on contributing.